feicao1995/feicao1995.github.io/_pages/about.md

 Miscellaneous
 ======
-+ **2025 AMS-Simons Travel Grant**: Offered 2025 AMS-Simons Travel Grant (but unable to accept the grant due to relocation outside the U.S.).
++ **2025 AMS-Simons Travel Grant** awarded by the American Mathematical Society during Summer 2025.
 + **Visiting Scholar** in the Department of Mathematics at the Pennsylvania State University (02/13/2025 - 02/24/2025), hosted by Professor Pierre-Emmanuel Jabin.
 + **Visiting Scholar** in the in the School of Mathematical and Statistical Sciences at Arizona State University (11/06/2023 - 11/10/2023), hosted by Associate Professor Sebastien Motsch.
 + **Visiting Scholar** in the Department of Mathematics at the Pennsylvania State University (02/02/2022 - 02/18/2022), hosted by Professor Pierre-Emmanuel Jabin.